parmegv/leap_doc/docs/design/nicknym.md

 Nicknym supports three different levels of key validation:

-* Level 3 - path trusted: A path of cryptographic signatures can be traced from a trusted key to the key under evaluation.
+* Level 3 - **path trusted**: A path of cryptographic signatures can be traced from a trusted key to the key under evaluation.
 By default, only the provider key from the user's provider is a "trusted key".
-* Level 2 - provider signed: The key has been signed by a provider key for the same domain, but the provider key is not validated using a trust path (i.e. it is only registered)
+* Level 2 - **provider signed**: The key has been signed by a provider key for the same domain, but the provider key is not validated using a trust path (i.e. it is only registered)
-* Level 1 - registered: The key has been encountered and saved, it has no signatures (that are meaningful to the nickagent).
+* Level 1 - **registered**: The key has been encountered and saved, it has no signatures (that are meaningful to the nickagent).

 A nickagent will try to validate using the highest level possible.